ARW Home

 Jump to insightChoosing the right home warranty in Alaska starts with a clear assessment of what could go wrong in your home during a long, cold winter.
 Here's a step-by-step guide to picking a plan:

 Begin by reviewing your appliances and systems.
-If your furnace, boiler or plumbing are older, those should be your top priority for coverage.
+If your furnace, boiler or plumbing is older, those should be your top priority for coverage.
 On the other hand, if your appliances are nearing the end of their lifespan but your heating system is newer, an appliance-focused plan might make sense.

 Choose a plan with the highest available payout for your furnace or boiler, and verify that it covers your specific fuel type (e.g., heating oil).
 Robust plumbing coverage for frozen pipes is also a must.
 For remote homeowners, understanding the provider's service network is key.